 E6A Error Code

-What It Means: Heating relay sensing fault; the wrong input signal is sent to the microprocessor.
+What It Means: The heating relay is sending the wrong signal to the microprocessor.

 E6H Error Code

-How to Fix It: Check and fix the wiring harness or resistance of the heater.
-If that doesn’t work, replace the main PCB.
+How to Fix It: Check the heater resistance.
+If the heater is good, replace the main PCB.

 E71 Error Code

-How to Fix It: Check and fix the wiring harness or resistance of the temperature sensor.
-If that doesn’t work, replace the main PCB.
+How to Fix It: Check the wiring to the sensor.
+Measure the resistance of the NTC sensor.
+Replace the sensor if it is out of spec.
+If the sensor is fine, replace the main PCB.

 E72 Error Code

-What It Means: There is an open circuit in the heater temperature sensing circuit.
+What It Means: The heater temperature sensing circuit is open.

 E73 Error Code

-How to Fix It: Inspect the wiring harness and the resistance of the dryer temperature sensor.
-Fix any issues.
-If that doesn’t work, replace the dryer’s PCB.
+How to Fix It: Inspect the wiring.
+Measure the resistance of the dryer sensor.
+Replace the sensor if needed.
+If that fails, replace the dryer PCB.

 E74 Error Code

-What It Means: The wash temperature sensor doesn’t detect temperature changes.
+What It Means: The temperature sensor is not detecting any temperature changes.

 EC1 Error Code